Hardy Planting Zone – Zones 4 to 9

 Bloom Color – usually purple, but sometimes pink, white, or blue

 Height at Maturity – 10 to 100 feet long (vine)

 Soil Type Preferred – deep, rich soil is best

 Wisteria is a fast-growing, high-climbing vine with brightly colored and famously fragrant flowers that will bloom throughout the late spring and summer.

-The fragrance of wisteria can be powerful, distinct, and intoxicating, but is always reminiscent of a summer's day.
+The fragrance of wisteria can be powerful, distinct, and intoxicating but is always reminiscent of a summer's day.
 The aroma has been compared to hyacinth or freesia.
 The flowers can range from blue to purple to pink or even white.
-The flowers grow in densely packed dangling, grape-like clusters.
+The flowers grow in densely packed, dangling, grape-like clusters.
 The clusters have been described as being shaped like pine cones.
 Wisteria is a member of the legume family and is native to the Eastern United States, although some species are native to Korea, China, and Japan.
 The Asian species grow even faster than the American species.
-The American variety has smooth, cylindrical seed pods, while the Asian varieties have fuzzy seed pods.
+The American variety has smooth, cylindrical seed pods, while the Asian types have fuzzy seed pods.